Direct vs Regular Mutual Funds : What banks won’t tell you

 Regular Plan: In contrast, the regular plan would grow to ₹76 crore.
 While this is a substantial sum, it’s significantly lower because a portion of your returns goes toward commission fees over time.

-V. Buying Mutual Fund through Banks
+Buying Mutual Fund through Banks

-VI.
-Direct vs Regular Mutual Funds
+Choosing between Direct vs Regular Mutual Funds

 Factors to consider

-Investor profile suitability: Direct mutual funds are ideal for savvy investors who want to keep costs low and returns high.
-Regular mutual funds might seem appealing to those looking for guidance, but the reality is that this guidance often comes at an unjustifiable cost.
+Investor profile suitability: Direct mutual funds are ideal for investors who want to keep costs low and returns high.
+Regular mutual funds might seem appealing to those looking for guidance, but the reality is that this guidance comes at an unjustifiable cost.
 Unless you are completely unwilling to manage your investments, direct funds are the smarter choice.

-VII.
 Conclusion